Aleex87/sakila_lab_alessandro_abbate/README.md

 In this lab I will do data analysis on Sakila database

-TODO higlite from the lab
-TODO description about the lab
-TODO nice images/screenschot

 I have start with the creation of a data folder where peste the sqlite-sakila.db from kagle.
 Created the python file load_sakila_sqlite_duckdb for loading the data.